Trane Technologies

-Trane Technologies plc is an American-Irish domiciled company focused on heating, ventilation, and air conditioning (HVAC) and refrigeration systems.
+Trane Technologies plc is an American company domiciled in Ireland focused on heating, ventilation, and air conditioning (HVAC) and refrigeration systems.
 The company traces its corporate history back more than 150 years and was created after a series of mergers and spin-offs.
 In 2008, HVAC manufacturer Trane was acquired by Ingersoll Rand, a US industrial tools manufacturer.
 In 2020, the tools business was spun off as Ingersoll Rand and the remaining company was renamed Trane Technologies.

 History

 History of Ingersoll Rand

 Simon Ingersoll founded Ingersoll Rock Drill Company in 1871 in New York, and in 1888, it combined with Sergeant Drill to form Ingersoll Sergeant Drill Company.
 The Ingersoll Sergeant Drill Company introduced the world's first direct-connected, electric motor-driven compressor.
 Also in 1871, brothers Addison Rand and Jasper Rand Jr. established Rand Drill Company with its main manufacturing plant in Tarrytown, New York.
 In 1905, the Ingersoll-Sergeant Drill Company merged with the Rand Drill Company to form Ingersoll Rand.

 In 2002, shareholders voted to move the company's incorporation to Bermuda to capitalize on the savings on U.S. corporate income taxes on products sold overseas.
 Moving the company on paper cost only US$27,000 per year, with tax savings estimated at US$40 million annually.

 In July 2004, the Drilling Solutions business was sold to the Swedish company Atlas Copco.
 This included factories in United States, China, Japan making above ground rotary blasthole and deephole drilling machines.
 Atlas Copco purchased the company for US$225M.
 Drilling Solutions was a legacy business from the company's founding.